 The power of children as change makers

 Every day, parents make decisions that affect the lives of their children, as they often regard themselves as knowing best what is good for them.
-Children however, know a lot about their own lives and want to be involved in discussions that affect them.
+Children, however, are experts on their own lives and want to be involved in discussions that affect them.

-Fasika* is 13 years old and lives at the SOS Children’s Village Jimma, in Ethiopia; she is the Charity and Development wing minister in the children’s parliament.
-Her duty is to organise charity events and to mobilize children in families support by SOS Children’s Villages, to help vulnerable children in the community.
+Fasika* is 13 years old and lives at the SOS Children’s Village Jimma, in Ethiopia.
+She is the Charity and Development wing minister in the children’s parliament.
+Her duty is to organise charity events and to mobilize children in families supported by SOS Children’s Villages to help vulnerable children in the community.

 Every week on Sunday, Fasika’s family of 10 children aged eight to 17 years, gather around the dinner table to discuss topics that the children have preselected.
 The topics range from education, behaviour change, morality and spirituality, how to scale up the sense of family, and the children’s participation level in every regard.